How to handle a door-to-door salesman and keep them away

 - Be courteous but firm.
 The salesman is just doing his job.
 Yes, it's a shitty job, and he ought to be doing something else, but ultimately it's still just a way for him to put food on the table for his family.
 Stand firm, but don't be a jerk.

 - Get a big dog.
-“No soliciting” signs don't work.
+This might be your next step if the “No Soliciting” sign doesn't work.
 Salesmen ignore them or pretend not to see them.
 (They're like a red flag: “I'm no good at resisting sales pitches, so please don't call.”)
 But it's difficult to ignore a large, snarling animal.
 When I was selling insurance, I avoided any home with a large dog.
 I wasn't the only one.

 Ultimately, your best defense is to just say “no” and shut the door.
 I've done this many times before, and though I sometimes felt guilty for about thirty seconds, this soon passes.